AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 * to explain how every detail in the source code of your information system relates to the operational system that you have been playing with;
 * that a rule of the business, such as "A student who registers for a trip must have passed all subjects that are required for that trip." can be formalized in Ampersand.
 * a business rule can be used to constrain data in a database.

+## Want to learn more?
+1. How does the interface mechanism work?